lindosystems/lindoapi.jl/README.md

 )
 ```

-See [manual](https://www.lindo.com/downloads/PDF/API.pdf) **Available Parameters** section page 64 for a detailed list of all parameters.
+See [manual](https://www.lindo.com/downloads/PDF/API.pdf) **Available Parameters** section on page 64 for a detailed list of all parameters.
 Any parameter starting with LS_IPARAM will work with LindoIntParam and any parameter starting with LS_DPARAM will work with LindoDouParam.

 ### Callback Functions

 Custom callback functions can be attached to the model.
-To attach one to the model use the overloaded `MOI.set()` function.
+To attach one to the model, use the overloaded `MOI.set()` function.

 `MOI.set(model, ::AbstractCallback, cbfunc)`